rubyconsumer/elmo/README.md

 # ELMO
 ELMO is a mobile data collection and analysis web application.
-Originally designed for the [Carter Center](http://www.cartercenter.org) for election observation missions, ELMO can be used in many different contexts for data collection missions.
+Originally designed for the [Carter Center](http://www.cartercenter.org) for election observation missions, ELMO can be used in many different contexts for data collection.

 Consider ELMO if you need:

-- Highly customizable and standardized forms
+- Integrated form design
+- Standardized form sets
+- Multiple data entry paths, including web, ODK Collect, and SMS
+- Multiple mission/project management
-- User and mission management
+- Advanced user management with multiple permission levels
+- SMS broadcasting
-- Sophisticated, real time reporting
+- Custom, real-time reporting

-To learn more about the history and goals of the project, [visit the ELMO project site](http://elmo-site.sassafrastech.com) You can also learn more about The Carter Center's Election Standards [here](http://cartercenter.org)
+To learn more about the history and goals of the project, [visit the ELMO project site](http://getelmo.org).
+You can also learn more about The Carter Center's Election Standards [here](http://cartercenter.org).

-## How Do I Install ELMO ?
+## How Do I Install ELMO?

-In the future, we hope to offer managed instances of ELMO.
-In the meantime, you can follow these instructions to install your own instance of ELMO.
+In future, we plan to offer managed instances of ELMO.

+For an easy production setup, PaaS providers like [Heroku](http://heroku.com) or [Engine Yard](http://engineyard.com) would work well for ELMO.

+Or to setup an instance manually for development or production use, you can follow the instructions below.

+Note that manually setting up a Rails application for production use can be a complicated process, and the best practices for doing so change regularly.
+Your best bet is a web search for something like 'deploying rails app to ubuntu'.

 ### Package Managers

-Note to install the following software we recommend the following package managers:
+Note to install the software below we recommend the following package managers:

 - Mac OS X: MacPorts or Homebrew
-- Linux/Ubuntu: dpkg or bundled package manager
+- Linux/Unix: bundled package manager (e.g. apt-get, yum)
 - Windows: Npackd

 ### Required Software

 1. **Ruby 1.9.3+**

-2. **Memcached**
+1. **Memcached**
 	- A good resource on how to install on a Mac is [here](http://www.jroller.com/JamesGoodwill/entry/installing_and_configuring_memcached)
-	- Ensure memcached is running.
+	- Ensure memcached is running, even for development, since caching is enabled in development and production environments.

-3. **MySQL 5.0+**
+1. **MySQL 5.0+**
 	- Create an empty database and accompanying user for use by the app (E.g. development database *elmo_d* with username *elmo*)

+1. **Web Server**
+	- If your instance is for development only, you can use Rails' built-in web server by running `rails s`, as discussed below.
+	- If your instance is for production use, you will need a production-grade web server, such as nginx or Apache, and app server, such as Passenger, Unicorn, Thin, etc.

+### Running the App

-4. **Retrieve project files using Git**
+1. **Retrieve project files using Git**

   ```
   git clone https://github.com/thecartercenter/elmo.git
   ```

-### Configure
-1. **Bundle, configure, and migrate**
+1. **Bundle, configure, and migrate**.
-	- Install the required gems by running *bundle install* in the project directory
+	- Install the required gems by running `bundle install` in the project directory.
-	- Copy config/database.yml.example to config/database.yml and edit database.yml to point to your database.
+	- Copy `config/database.yml.example` to `config/database.yml` and edit `database.yml` to point to your database.
-	- Copy config/initializers/local_config.rb.example to config/initializers/local_config.rb and adjust any settings.
+	- Copy `config/initializers/local_config.rb.example` to `config/initializers/local_config.rb` and adjust any settings.
-	- Run database migrations: *rake db:migrate*
+	- Run database migrations: `rake db:migrate`.
-	- Create an admin account: *rake db:create_admin*
+	- Create an admin account: `rake db:create_admin`.

-	- Start the server using: *rails s*
+1. **Start the server**
+	- For a development setup, just run `rails s`.
+	- For a production setup, this will depend on your choice of servers, process monitors, etc., and goes beyond the scope of this document.

-5. **Login**
+1. **Login**
-	- Navigate to http://localhost:3000 or specified port
+	- Navigate to the app's URL (http://localhost:3000 by default in a development setup).
-	- Login using *admin/testtest* (make sure to change the password)
+	- Login using username **admin** and password **temptemp** (make sure to change the password).
 	- Create a new Mission and get started making forms!

 ## How Do I Contribute to ELMO?
-ELMO is **100% open-source**.
+ELMO is 100% open-source.
 We would like you to be part of the ELMO community!
 We accept and encourage contributions from the public.

-### Reporting Bugs

-### Requesting New Features
+### Reporting Bugs and Requesting Features

+Please use our Redmine instance at http://redmine.sassafras.coop/projects/elmo.
+Bugs/feature requests can be reported anonymously.

 ### Contributing

 1. **Clone the Repo**

   ```